GB127/SJ-rando/README.md

 * Item randomizer
 * And much more!

+# Modes:
+    -> Normal : This is the normal mode.
+No major changes.
+    -> reckless : This mode will remove the constraints that block you from being a true bulldozer.
+Fear not of the walls nor enemies with this mode!
+This doesn't remove the OHKO collisions from the last level.
+        -> This mode highlight the rocket's randomizer -> disable any rocket damage from enemies bullet.
+        -> Disable any rocket damage from wall collisions.

 # ROM modifications :
     To open up some randomization, some instructions in the code were removed.
 As a side effect, alongside with some other randomizations, the last level is altered.
 To compromise, I've set a new "vanilla" X maxspeed for the last level and the astronaut's.
 If I understand FATRATKNIGHT's notes, my changes may have changed interactions between the pod and the thetered item.
 I did not notice this prior of Version 1.
 I'll leave it as is, since it's not that noticeable or huge.